-- 17. As indicated in the previous follow-up report, while relevant supervisory agencies had been designated for ensuring compliance by their licensees with AML obligations, the FOFTR stipulates that the obligations, prohibitions and offences contained in the FOR apply mutatis mutandis to a financial institution or a listed business, in relation to the financing of terrorism.
-While the application of mutatis mutandis effectively provides for inclusion of CFT obligations within the responsibility of the supervisory agencies, the authorities should be mindful that the blanket extension of AML obligations, prohibitions and offences to include financing of terrorism could result in inconsistencies which could affect implementation or form the basis for legal challenge. - 18.
-As part of the implementation of its supervisory regime, the FIU has registered 1,592 listed businesses as indicated in the following table:
+- 17. With regard to the first examiners' recommendation as indicated in the Follow-Up Report dated April 2011, while relevant supervisory agencies had been designated for ensuring compliance by their licensees with AML obligations, the FOFTR stipulates that the obligations, prohibitions and offences contained in the FOR apply mutatis mutandis to a financial institution or a listed business, in relation to the financing of terrorism.
+While the application of mutatis mutandis effectively provides for inclusion of CFT obligations within the responsibility of the supervisory agencies, the authorities should be mindful that the blanket extension of AML obligations, prohibitions and offences to include financing of terrorism could result in inconsistencies which could affect implementation or form the basis for legal challenge.
+The authorities should consider conducting an in-depth review of the relevant statutes to ensure that financing of terrorism obligations, prohibitions and offences as created by the FOFTR are consistent, valid and constitutional. - 18.
+As part of the implementation of its supervisory regime, the FIU had registered 1,465 listed businesses by end of January 2012.
+As noted in the last report the FIU had implemented its supervisory regime approving compliance programs submitted by the listed businesses and entities and commenced on-site examinations of listed businesses.
+During the six month period from January to June 2012 the FIU received 22 compliance programs and approved 7.
+The FIU also carried out 5 onsite visits.
+It should be noted that it was indicated in the last report that the FIU's target was to conduct two examinations per month for 2012.
+Given that the number of registered listed businesses as last reported was 1,465, the low number of approved compliance programs and onsite visits demonstrates the FIU's inability to effectively supervise listed businesses at present.